cameronwp/hurtlingthrough.space/src/pages/posts/20210226-our-story-so-far--getting-admitted-to-mit/index.md

 _Me at the foot of a lava flow at Craters of the Moon National Park as part of BASALT in 2016.
 Two simulated astronauts are behind me._

+There were sleepless nights and frantic rushes to test and deploy software.
+Each field deployment was an opportunity to demonstrate some unique value or test some interesting tech idea.
+We called our software Marvin, after Marvin the Paranoid Android from _Hitchhiker's Guide to the Galaxy_.
+We wanted it to reduce the mental math required to monitor the temporal constraints inherent in doing dangerous jobs while being kept alive by portable life support systems.
+The most important number it produced was the timeline margin, or the amount of time between the predicted end of the EVA and when life support would run out.
+This meant we needed a way to collect information about the crew's progress during the EVA in as unobtrusive way as possible.
+Our interface was designed to be very simple - just checkboxes and timers that made sense at a glance.

+Matthew used my software to publish his thesis @@cite@@, got a job at NASA as a research engineer for human spaceflight, and I followed behind him a few months later.

+## NASA Part 2 - Realizing (the Problem) Space is Bigger

+Much like I did in the Udacity section above, I'm going to jump around a bit to talk about the impact of my time at NASA.
+I've spent most of it working on two software projects - one that focuses on bolstering insights into EVAs, the other that focuses on helping image analysts share their findings.

+## Random Pictures and Videos

+<iframe width="560" height="315" src="https://www.youtube.com/embed/ZXY4Kk3y04g" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+_A fun talk I gave about scaling online education in 2018._

 @@Don't wait for the perfect opportunity, figure out how to make opportunities work for you and move you in the right direction@@